zks0002/fixedpoint/docs/source/arithmetic.rst

     +---------------------+---------------------+-----------------------------------+

 As indicated in the table, any combination of signed and unsigned numbers can be added together.
-The sum is only unsigned when both augend and added are unsigned.
+The sum is only unsigned when both augend and addend are unsigned.

 Overflow is not possible using the addition operators.